-One million dollars seem like a lot for a life insurance policy.
-Well, if that seems like a lot I can only assume that a $3 to $4 million policy seems outrageous.
+One million dollars seems like a lot for a life insurance policy.
+Well, if that seems like a lot, I can only assume that a $3 to $4 million policy seems outrageous.

 But the fact remains these types of policies exist for a reason.
 There are situations where high-income earners or those looking to protect their estate would need such a large insurance policy.